HaigBishop/redvals/README.md

 ### Decorated Tree Files
 #### ./decorated_trees/bac120_r220_decorated.pkl and ./decorated_trees/ar53_r220_decorated.pkl
 These files are Python pickle files, each containing a Bio.Phylo.Newick.Tree object.
-Loading these objects (see below) results in the same object as loading the .tree files (as above), but the difference is that they are decorated with RED values, and [TODO].
+Loading these objects (see below) results in the same object as loading the .tree files (as above), but the difference is that they are decorated with RED values, and RED distances.

 Example usage:
 ```